-The Group has a full time Safeguarding Lead and they provide support, advice and guidance to schools on all safeguarding matters.
+The Group has full time Safeguarding Leads who provide support, advice, and guidance to schools on all safeguarding matters.

 Section 4: Sharing best practice and stealing with pride

 We provide a number of opportunities for colleagues to come together to share what's working well for them, and to experience excellence in other settings.